 Each of us has a next step to take as we follow Jesus.

 What is your next step when it comes to giving?
-If you aren't currently giving at all, your next step is to begin giving some portion of your income.
-If you currently fall short of giving a full tithe (10%), your next step is to begin tithing.
-Perhaps you are already tithing; your next step is to imitate Jesus by becoming an extravagant giver.
+If you aren't currently giving at all, your next step may be to begin giving some portion of your income.
+If you currently fall short of giving a full tithe (10%), your next step may be to begin tithing.
+Perhaps you are already tithing; your next step may be to imitate Jesus by becoming an extravagant giver.

 The standard for giving under the Old Testament law was the tithe.

 Each person was expected to give the first 10% of his income, as well as his livestock and his crops, to God (Leviticus 27:30-33; Malachi 3:8; Luke 18:11-12).
 People were obligated to tithe under the law of Moses.
 This changed after Jesus' death because His sacrifice satisfied all of the requirements of the law (Matthew 5:17).